aleon1220/kiwiki/operating-systems/linux/README.md

 [Back to Main Page](./readme.md)

-# Linux
+# Linux Introduction
 <details>
 <summary> Linux General Intro 📝 </summary>

 Linux operating system, open-source philosophy, and the kernel.

-The Outline here is a mirror from the [Linux foundation material](https://training.linuxfoundation.org/training/introduction-to-linux), [edx.org](https://training.linuxfoundation.org/training/introduction-to-linux) and the book Modern Operating Systems by [Andrew Tanenbaum](https://www.amazon.com/stores/author/B000AQ1UBW/allbooks)
+The Outline here is a mirror from the [Linux foundation material](https://training.linuxfoundation.org/training/introduction-to-linux)

+[edx.org](https://training.linuxfoundation.org/training/introduction-to-linux) and the book Modern Operating Systems by [Andrew Tanenbaum](https://www.amazon.com/stores/author/B000AQ1UBW/allbooks)

 TODO move to the different category folders the different commands found in this page